sarahlotspeich/SLDeepAssay/README.md

 This repository contains `R` code and simulation data to reproduce results from the [manuscript](https://arxiv.org/abs/2209.04716) by Sarah C. Lotspeich, Brian D. Richardson, Pedro L. Baldoni, Kimberly P. Enders, and Michael G. Hudgens (2023+).

-For the `imputeCensRd` package, which implements the conditional mean imputation approaches from the paper, can be found at the end of this README.

 ## Tables

 **Table 1.** Simulation results with a single dilution level, assuming a constant rate of infected cells for all distinct viral lineages.
 The true IUPM in all settings was $T = 1$.